umeshkumhar/terraform-provider-backupdr/docs/data-sources/template.md

 - `policies` (Attributes List) List of policies (see [below for nested schema](#nestedatt--policies))
 - `policy_href` (String) Href for policy
 - `sourcename` (String) Source Name
-- `stale` (Boolean) Optional flag to indicate if the information is out-of-date due to communication problems with appliances.
-It does not apply to local resources.
-- `syncdate` (Number) When this object was last synced from appliances (UNIX Epoch time in microseconds).
-It does not apply to local resources. format
 - `usedbycloudapp` (Boolean) Used by CloudApp

 <a id="nestedatt--policies"></a>